Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Hotel Royal, Krakow | ©Ben Gyde

-A historic centre listed as a World Heritage Site, a Jewish quarter that stores centuries of history and an increasingly lively atmosphere are just some of the many reasons to visit Kraków.
-Two days is the minimum amount of time you should spend in the city to see most of its attractions.
+A World Heritage-listed historic centre, a Jewish quarter with centuries of history and an increasingly lively atmosphere are just some of the many reasons to visit Kraków.
+Two days is the minimum time you should spend in the city to see most of its attractions.

 Stare Miasto, Krakow| ©Billy Wirawan